K.I.S.S or ‘Keep It Simple Stupid’ is a rule to live by.

-“I was extremely hesitant to try a digital lab notebook at first,” she said “This is my 26th year teaching so I was staunchly set in the hard copy lab notebook camp, that just how things were done.”
-But after giving LabArchives a go, Jill has learned that going digital doesn’t have to be (and isn’t) as complicated as it might seem.
-It’s actually pretty simple to opt for digital tools first.
+“I was extremely hesitant to try a digital notebook at first,” she said.
+“This is my 26th year teaching so I was staunchly set in the paper notebook camp, that was just how things were done.”
+With LabArchives, Jill has learned that going digital doesn’t have to be complicated.
+It’s actually simpler and more efficient than using paper.

 KEEP IT EFFICIENT

 “With teaching I started to realize that the tools and the way LabArchives is available online was very useful.
-I think for me it was a big realization that it is actually really easy to use.”
+I think for me it was a big realization that it’s actually really easy to use.”

 KEEP IT UP TO DATE

-According to Jill (and most professors/lab managers), notebooks should be consistently maintained.
-They aren’t meant to be “caught up on” and Jill uses LabArchives to oversee that notebooks are truly being kept up as the course progresses rather than being hurriedly populated at the end of the semester.
+According to Jill (and most professional lab managers), lab notebooks should be consistently maintained.
+They aren’t meant to be “caught up on.”
+Jill uses LabArchives to ensure that her students’ lab notebooks are truly being kept up rather than being hurriedly populated at the end of the semester.

-And to encourage this best practice, Jill grades notebooks anytime she wants.
-Students know to keep their notebooks current because Jill might log in and check them out at anytime.
-Students know they must maintain a table of contents in their notebook, making things easy to find for themselves (and Jill!).
-“I can just sit down with my rubric and click through student notebooks checking that they have the materials listed for each day of lab work and whatever else.”
+To encourage this ‘industry best practice’ Jill grades her students’ lab notebooks anytime she wants.
+“I can just sit down with my rubric and click through notebooks checking that students have the materials listed for each day of lab and whatever else.”
 Her students, meanwhile, learn to keep organized, professional level lab notebooks.

 KEEP IT CONSISTENT

-In Jill’s course, each student has their own folder within the course notebook.
-Within that folder the student completes all of their work.
+In Jill’s course, each student has their own folder within the LabArchives course notebook.
+Within their folders, students complete all of their work.
 This is just another example of how working digitally allows Jill to pick and choose which workflows suit her best – most LabArchives instructors have their students each create their own notebook.
-Jill however “just sticks to the most basic basics with LabArchives and that works for me,” she said.
+Jill however “just sticks to the most basic basics and that works for (her).”